Dust, Dreams and Desert Grit - Through My Lens at King of the Hammers 2026

 Camping at King of the Hammers is its own subculture.

 Rows of RVs and toy haulers stretch for miles.
-Some camps are simple — a pickup, a tent, a fire ring made of rocks.
+Some camps are simple—a pickup, a tent, a fire ring made of rocks.
 Others are full compounds with light towers, music systems, outdoor kitchens, and custom-built bars made from old tailgates.

 Toyo Tires Desert Challenge — Wide Open Desert Drama

-Nothing says “King of the Hammers” like the roar of trucks and buggies tearing across the open desert.
-I parked along the course at various locations for the Toyo Tires Desert Challenge—a race that splits fields into classes with everything from trophy trucks to buggies duking it out over long, fast, dusty stretches.
+Nothing says King of the Hammers like the roar of trucks and buggies tearing across the open desert.
+We positioned ourselves along the course at various locations for the Toyo Tires Desert Challenge—a race that splits fields into classes with everything from trophy trucks to buggies battling it out across long, fast, dusty stretches.

-Trucks whooping across dry washes…. light bouncing off suspension links… and the flicker of heat haze between the lens and racers miles away—those are the kinds of scenes that make desert photography addictive.
+Trucks whooping across dry washes, light bouncing off suspension links, and the flicker of heat haze between the lens and racers miles away—those are the kinds of scenes that make desert photography addictive.

 Class 11 Showdown — Vintage Vibes & Spirited Battles